-The old classics in the policy and regulatory toolkit are still important,
+The old classics in the policy and regulatory toolkit are still important, but they need rethinking.

 Improve the tax system

 - Mandate a regularized review of the tax system that operates on a thematic basis (e.g., seniors, students, housing and so on) with the goal of making the system simpler, fairer and more efficient. - Phase out the preferential small business tax rate with the goal of better supporting small business growth and lowering overall business and capital taxes.